ftrackhq/ftrack-python/doc/querying.rst

 by a specific author when only name is known::

     notes_written_by_jane_doe = session.query(
-        'select id from Note '
-        'where author has (first_name is "Jane" and last_name is "Doe")' )
+        'Note where author has (first_name is "Jane" and last_name is "Doe")' )

 In contrast, if the query was written without ``has`` each condition would be